esarks/SkylerThomas2/10_chapter-08-dig-deeper-secular.md

 These beliefs formed in moments of pain.
 And they've been running our lives ever since.

-*Pause and consider: What false beliefs have you been living under?
+*What false beliefs have you been living under?
 What lies sound like truth because you've heard them so long?*

 **Layer 5: Bedrock Truth**